redwoodjs/redwood/docs/docs/auth/clerk.md

 For example, the SDK ha a `SignedOut` component that redirects a user away from a private page—very much like wrapping a route with Redwood's `Private` component.
 We recommend you use Redwood's way of doing things as much as possible since it's much more likely to get along with the rest of the framework.

-## Deep dive: the ClerkStatusUpdater component
+## Deep dive: the `ClerkStatusUpdater` component

-For Clerk, there's a bit more going on in the `web/src/auth.tsx` file than other auth providers.
+With Clerk, there's a bit more going on in the `web/src/auth.tsx` file than other auth providers.
 This is because Clerk is a bit unlike the other auth providers Redwood integrates with in that it puts an instance of its client SDK on the browser's `window` object.
 That means Redwood has to wait for it to be ready.
-With other providers, Redwood instantiate their client SDK in `web/src/auth.ts{x}`, then passes it to `createAuth`.
+With other providers, Redwood instantiates their client SDK in `web/src/auth.ts{x}`, then passes it to `createAuth`.
 With Clerk, instead Redwood uses Clerk components and hooks, like `ClerkLoaded` and `useUser`, to update Redwood's auth context with the client when it's ready.